The best camping blankets 2023: for camping coziness throughout the year

 Less versatile than some

 Rumpl uses the same technology in this blanket that you’ll find in sleeping bags and down jackets for superior warmth all wrapped up in a soft, cozy blanket.
-Using 100% recycled materials, this down alternative camping blanket is extraordinarily lightweight but provides instant heat and all with a smaller carbon footprint.
+Using 100% recycled materials, this down alternative camping blanket is extraordinarily lightweight but we found it provides instant heat.
+It does all of this with a smaller than usual carbon footprint.

-Though this blanket doesn’t double as a sleeping bag or camping pillow, you can use it as a sleeping bag alternative in the warmer months as well as for picnics and hanging out on the couch watching TV.
+Though this blanket doesn’t double as a sleeping bag or camping pillow, we were able to use it as a sleeping bag alternative in the warmer months, as well as for picnics and hanging out on the couch watching TV.
 The fun design makes it a head-turner at festivals too, though you won’t want to get too close to the campfire in it.
 It might not be flame-resistant, but it’s water-resistant so don’t worry about small spills or tears.
 When you’re ready to head home, pack it up in its water-resistant stuff sack and throw it in the washing machine to freshen it up.

 Read our full Rumpl NanoLoft Puffy Blanket review